-Amantani Island – Can Tourism Enhance Culture?
+Amantani Island – Cultures Strengthened by Tourism

 As the boat cruises slowly across the impressively encapsulated Lake Titicaca it is for passengers to forget that they are coasting at 3810 meters above sea level.
 It would be easy forgive someone to think that they were effortlessly sailing along one of the world’s great seas.
 The lake, at one point in histoy, must have been covered with a myriad of fishing boats.
 Local people have netted these waters for the small native fish that live in its cold waters for years.
 However, recently, these waters have been overrun by large kingfish and trout put into the lake as a more readily available source of protein.
 And much like the new foreign fish that are occupying the depths of the water, a new foreign visitor is beginning to grace the surface of its waters as well.